ark7-technology/model/README.md

 ### Data Level

 Each field will be assigned a level number.
-The higher the level number, the more restrict or confidential the field it is.
+The higher the level number, the more restrict or confidential the field is.
 We have pre-defined five data
 levels:

     1. BASIC (10) - The basic field that will be used in the most scenarios.